inBeat/inbeat-website/content/top-influencers/tiktok/divers/portugal/_index.md

 ---
-title: Top 10 Divers TikTok Influencers In Portugal In 2022
+title: Top 10 Divers TikTok Influencers In Portugal In 2023
 description: >-
-  Find top divers TikTok influencers in Portugal in 2022.
-Most popular hashtags: #dance #comedia #foryou #portugal.
+  Find top divers TikTok influencers in Portugal in 2023.
+Most popular hashtags: #fyp #foryou #portugal #foryoupage.
 platform: TikTok
-hits: 9
+hits: 16
-text_top: See the top-rated TikTok influencers on inBeat.
+text_top: See the most popular TikTok profiles on inBeat.
-text_bottom: Our platform holds 9 TikTok influencers like this in Portugal for you to work with.
+text_bottom: Our platform aggregates 16 TikTok influencers like this in Portugal for you to work with.
 profiles:
   - username: "sandrineme"
     fullname: >-